 16th Circuit Judicial Commission seeks applicants for Jackson County circuit judge

-KANSAS CITY, Mo. – The 16th Circuit Judicial Commission is accepting applications for the position of circuit judge of the 16th Judicial Circuit (Jackson County), to fill the vacancy created by the death of Judge Kelly J. Moorhouse.
+KANSAS CITY, Mo. – The 16th Circuit Judicial Commission is accepting applications for the position of circuit judge of the 16th Judicial Circuit (Jackson County), to fill the vacancy created by the retirement of the Honorable John R. O’Malley.

 Applications and instructions may be obtained at the Missouri Court of Appeals, Western District, 1300 Oak Street, Kansas City, Missouri.
 Applicants may also download an application and instructions here.